 IELTS of 6.0 with no element below 5.5.

 Possible areas of graduate employment include film and television production, media research, PhD and academic research, public relations, marketing, advertising, arts and cultural management.

-BA (Hons) Film and Media
+BA (Hons) Media

 "I did an HND in Advertising and Public Relations at college and, although it was a great experience, it still left me searching for my dream job so I decided to go to university to do a media degree to open up my career options.
 QMU was the friendliest university I visited and the modern campus was really impressive.
 I just couldnt choose anywhere else.

 The HND enabled me to go straight into the third year of the media course at QMU and in my first week I wished I had come to university earlier.